Why does my render looks bad?

 Algae, sometimes called terrestrial algae, can live in terrestrial environments as, for instance, on tree trunks or on rendered buildings

 If the right moisture conditions are available.
-The render can achieve a black-coloured mould Cladosporium which is a common saprotroph organism, therefore also often found in the air.
+The render can achieve a black-colored mould Cladosporium which is a common saprotroph organism, therefore also often found in the air.

 Lichens are composite organisms, a symbiotic association of fungi (the mycobiont) and algae or cyanobacteria (the photobiont) Lichens are by now described by the mycobiont and are therefore a part of the fungal kingdom, but were in long time thought of as plants, just as fungi were.